 Overview of Toledo

-Bordering the state of Michigan along the western end of Lake Erie and home to one of the many manufacturing hubs along the Rust Belt, Toledo is one of the fastest-growing regions in Ohio - and for good reason.
-Although many areas in the Buckeye State have seen decline in recent years, Toledo has rebounded and invested in redevelopment - drawing many Ohio residents back to Toledo apartments for rent.
-Two major developments include breaking ground with Fifth Third Field in 2002, and the construction of Huntington Center in 2009 and a recently upgraded riverfront.
+Toledo is one of the fastest-growing regions in Ohio - and for good reason.
+Although many areas in the Buckeye State have seen decline in recent years, Toledo has rebounded and invested in redevelopment - drawing many Ohio residents back to Toledo to rent apartments.
+Bordering the state of Michigan along the western end of Lake Erie and home to one of the many manufacturing hubs along the Rust Belt, Toledo has seen three major developments in the last fifteen years.
+These include a recently upgraded riverfront, the construction of the Huntington Center in 2009, and the implementation of the Fifth Third Field minor league baseball stadium in 2002.
 Needless to say, there are many opportunities to give Toledo apartments a second look.

 Living in Toledo, OH

-The University of Toledo is the biggest institution in the area, attracting thousands of students to Toledo apartments every year.
-Mercy College of Northwest Ohio, Herzing University and Davis College are other popular area institutions.
-According to City-Data, manufacturing represents about one-fifth of the city's economy, especially in the fields of automotive parts production, glass, plastic and metal parts.
-Medical and technological businesses are also a growing factor in the local economy.
-In fact, Lucas County ranks among the 50 most productive counties in medical industry production.
+The University of Toledo is the biggest educational institution in the area, attracting thousands of students to Toledo every year.
+Mercy College of Northwest Ohio, Herzing University and Davis College are other popular choices for higher education.